eelstork/language-howl/README.md

 # Howl notation support in Atom

-Howl is the symbolic notation for the C# programming.
+Howl is the symbolic notation for C# programming.
 This package provides input support and syntax highligting for Howl in Atom.

 ## Prerequisites